-Plums are in season and this is a great way to enjoy them, other than just eating them as is.
-This plum carpaccio is inspired by Matthew Kenney.
-He has a wonderful flair for raw eats of all kinds.
-You can find the original recipe in his book called Entertaining in the Raw. (be sure to check around for the best book price…this link is the best price I found but that could change)
+Plums are in season and other than just eating them as is, I thought this healthy plum carpaccio was a great way to enjoy them.
+This raw recipe is inspired by Matthew Kenney, he has a wonderful flair for raw eats of all kinds.
+You can find the original recipe in his book called Entertaining in the Raw.

-For this recipe we will be making a simple syrup using either dates + water or pure maple syrup.
-To this we will add either vanilla bean or vanilla extract…both if your feeling like a good dose of vanilla with your plums and cream!
-You can probably guess want I did. :) I used dates for the syrup you see here.
+I used dates for the syrup you see here.
 This batch came out a bit frothier than previous batches as I didn’t let it rest very long.
-If you look closely enough you can see some of those little vanilla bean seeds in the smear above right…such delicious little speckles they are!
+If you look closely enough you can see some of those little vanilla bean seeds in the smear above right.
+Such delicious little speckles they are!

 PLUM CARPACCIO + LEMON GINGER CREAM